Norse symbols can be used for protection, guidance, and strength, enhancing your spiritual practice and connecting you with Norse gods and goddesses.

 Mjölnir Thors Hammer Symbol

 In Norse mythology, Thor’s hammer is called Mjölnir (pronounced mi-yul-neer).
-This weapon never failed him and gave the great God of War and Fertility power.
+This weapon never failed him and gave power to the great God of War and Fertility.
 Mjölnir is similar to a boomerang and always comes back to Thor’s hand after being thrown at his adversaries.

 The etymology of Mjollnir is debated and is possibly rooted in the Old Slavic word mlunuji or the Russian word molnija, which both mean lightning.
 Alternatively, the word Mjölnir may originate from the Icelandic words mjoll (meaning new snow) or mjalli (meaning the color white).
 It was previously believed to be connected to the Gothic word malwjan, which means to grind or the grinder.
 (3)